miguelglez8/miguelglez8/README.md

 Currently focused on growing as a backend Java developer in projects involving Spring Boot and microservices.

-Technologies and tools: Java, Spring Boot, REST APIs, microservices, Docker, Git, MySQL, MongoDB, AWS
+Technologies and tools: Java, Spring Boot, REST APIs, microservices, Docker, Git, SQL, AWS

 ## 🤝 Contacts